All Episodes

 The reason I'm calling is just to share something that's heartbreaking for me.

-Um my husband's family, there are five siblings all together.
+My husband's family, there are five siblings all together.

-And um, I don't understand this, Sean, but all except for my husband and myself and one sister are they are rabid, rabid, excuse me, Trump haters.
+And I don't understand this, Sean, but all except for my husband and myself and one sister are they are rabid, rabid, excuse me, Trump haters.

-And these are smart educated people.
+And these are smart, educated people.

 So these are not stupid people, but they say so many hateful things about Trump.

-It was on a tax chain.
+It was on a text chain.

 I got very upset, and I'm not proud of myself for getting so upset because I love to meet you and everyone dearly.